joeymalvinni/npm-generator/README.md

 # npm-generator
-🖥️✨🤖 Generating the acronyms for N-P-M using Machine Learning.
+🖥️✨🤖 Generating the acronyms for N-P-M using Machine Learning (Neural Phrase Maker).